Fintech for Financial Inclusion: Closing the Gap

 2. Affordable Microloans and Credit Access

 Traditional financial institutions frequently regard minor loans as unproductive due to their high operational costs.
 Fintech platforms, including Tala and Kiva, evaluate creditworthiness through alternative credit-scoring models, including the examination of social media data or mobile phone utilization.
-It enables individuals who are underserved to access credit and enhance their financial status.
+It makes it possible for underprivileged people to get loans and improve their financial situation.

 3. Savings and Investment Platforms